7thLucas/full-app-6a275-ad3ee-4609/_doc/product-overview.md

 ## Scope (today)
 In scope: adding contacts, searching contacts, organizing/browsing by department, and the six contact fields above (including photo upload).
-Anything beyond this — messaging, org-chart hierarchy, permissions/roles for editing, integrations — is out of scope until the core truth says otherwise.
+Anything beyond this — multi-user access or sharing, messaging, org-chart hierarchy, permissions/roles for editing, integrations — is out of scope until the core truth says otherwise.